Opens a feature class from a geodatabase and prints the spatial reference import arcpy featureClass = "C:/Data/USA/USA.gdb/StateBoundaries" # Describe the feature class and get its spatial reference desc = arcpy.Describe(featureClass) spatialRef = desc.spatialReference # Print the spatial reference

 - Click the Run button to run the script.
 Make sure the Interactive Window is visible when you do this, because this is where you’ll see the output from the print keyword.
 The print keyword does not actually cause a hard copy to be printed!

 - Chapter 4 deals with the fundamentals of Python.
-We will need a few of these to get started and we'll revisit this chapter in Lesson 2.
-For now read sections 4.1-4.7 revising what we read in 4.5 earlier.
+We will need a few of these to get started, and we'll revisit this chapter in Lesson 2.
+For now, read sections 4.1-4.7, reviewing 4.5, which you read earlier.)

 - Chapter 5 talks about working with arcpy and functions - read sections 5.1-5.6.